-Make a referral via the HMIS system.
-The referrals shall be routed to CES and must include all required documentation (e.g., PSH admission committee questionnaire, chronically homeless documentation form, disability, etc.)

-- The CES Team will review the referral within 10 business days for completeness and chronically homeless requirements. - The CES team will establish a time for the case to be presented before the PSH Admissions Committee. - The PSH Admission Committee meets monthly to discuss, accept, or deny cases and rank the household according to the CoC Prioritization Criteria. - If accepted, the referral source will be informed via email of acceptance to the PSH Pool. - Case management services of a specific PSH program will then work closely with Case management services of the emergency shelter and/or street outreach program to successfully transition the household into housing. - If needed, the household can be referred to Housing Location Services via the HMIS system.
+- Make a referral via the HMIS system.
+The referrals shall be routed to CES and must include all required documentation (e.g., PSH admission committee questionnaire, chronically homeless documentation form, disability, etc.) - The CES Team will review the referral within 10 business days for completeness and chronically homeless requirements. - The CES team will establish a time for the case to be presented before the PSH Admissions Committee. - The PSH Admission Committee meets monthly to discuss, accept, or deny cases and rank the household according to the CoC Prioritization Criteria. - If accepted, the referral source will be informed via email of acceptance to the PSH Pool. - Case management services of a specific PSH program will then work closely with Case management services of the emergency shelter and/or street outreach program to successfully transition the household into housing. - If needed, the household can be referred to Housing Location Services via the HMIS system.

-To be eligible for PSH, households/providers must provide the following documentation:
+To be eligible for PSH, households/providers must provide all required documentation located in HMIS under client number one.